 At the first sign of warm weather, Lisbon families flock to Costa da Caparica on the Setúbal peninsula for weekend day trips to swim and sunbathe.
 But with almost 20 miles of sandy coast, which beach is best?

-Located in a former fishing village, Fonte da Telha is something of a well-kept local secret and one of the best beaches in Lisbon for families, a half-hour drive from the city center (it’s not accessible by public transport).
-Stick to the section next to the parking lot and the restaurants, and you have everything you need.
-The chilly Atlantic Ocean needs a little getting used to, but there’s plenty of space to lay down your towel on golden sand and sunbathe instead.
-For kids, that means lots of room to spend the day building sandcastles.
+Located in a former fishing village, Fonte da Telha is something of a well-kept local secret and one of the best beaches in Lisbon for families, a 30-minute (25km) drive from the city center.
+(It’s not accessible by public transport from Lisbon, unless you grab a public bus in Cacilhas, which is a 10-minute ferry ride across the river).
+Stick to the section next to the parking lot and the restaurants, and you'll have everything you need.
+The beach also has shower access, parking, bathrooms and chair and umbrella rentals.
+The chilly Atlantic Ocean requires a little getting used to, but there’s plenty of space to lay down your towel on golden sand and sunbathe.
+For kids, that means plenty of undeveloped real estate for sandcastles.

-Local tip: Only being able to reach this beach by car can be an advantage: you can arrive and leave whenever you want, and you never need to worry about crowds.
+Local tip: Only being able to reach this beach by car can be an advantage: you can arrive and leave whenever you want, and crowds are of no concern.

 Sandy peninsula with two white buildings surrounded by ocean with a colorful sailboat in the foreground and a city skyline in the distance.